christophkormesser/Bachelors-Project/README.md

 ### 17.12.2023

 * installed observability tools (jaeger, prometheus & kiali)
-* tried GCP in the mean while, but since you need GCP Enterprise for a service mesh like Istio I chose to work with minikube again
+* tried GCP in the meanwhile, but since you need GCP Enterprise for a service mesh like Istio I chose to work with minikube again
 * updating my documentation

 ### 22.11.2023